 Tools for Completion

-- Dietary Specifications Tool (nutrient analysis)- The purpose of this tool is to help aid you in adding your calories saturated fat gram amounts together when developing a recipe.
+- Dietary Specifications Tool (nutrient analysis) - This tool adds calories and saturated fat amounts together when developing a recipe.

 - Online Nutrition Analysis Tools to assist when using Simplified Nutrient Assessment within the workbook: